Home » Completed Basement Design

 Flooring Materials

-I may not show on your plan where and what material to use for your flooring but I suggest always using carpet where possible.
-It is the cheaper of all materials to cover your floors and helps keep the basement warmer as an insulation.
+I may not show on your plan where and what material to use for your flooring but I suggest always using waterproof material at best such as Luxury Vinyl Laminate (LVL) where possible if for a basement on slab.
+Basements are prone for flooding and or water leaks and if vinyl flooring and or ceramic was used, replacement is not the concern.
+Engineered and or wood based laminates that are NOT classified waterproof but only water resistant can still be an issue if flooded.
+Carpet is great and is typically the cheaper of all materials to cover your floors and helps keep the basement warmer as an insulation yet a mess if flooded.
 Some clients are clear coating/staining and or painting there floors only.
 If so, you still have expansion joints to deal with and concrete expands and contracts so cracks will show up at some point in time.
 Wood flooring, no matter if calling it laminated or engineered wood, these can be installed right on top of concrete using a thin foam barrier.
 This type of flooring is nice in many areas and also provides a sort of insulation factor too.
 I do not suggest any solid wood products including laminate flooring which has a wood particle material backing to be used in baths, bars, kitchens and at entryways having walkout doors.
 These areas should have a waterproof material such as ceramic tile, marble or a sheet vinyl material once called linoleum. but certain wood products claim to be at least water resistant to some degree if you must have wood.

 Never forget; standard basements with normal concrete floors can fill up with water if you have a pipe freeze and thaw out and or any major leak upstairs even if you have a floor drain in the basement and it’s the sewer system backing up or the leaking water can’t reach that one floor drain easily or fast enough.
 A common washing machine hose and I mean the hot water one mostly (heat weakens rubber faster than cold water), is very well known to fail and bust open (unless steel reinforced type) and if you believe in Murphy’s law; things like this and ice maker lines busting open only happen when you’re away on vacation, right?
 Carpet and padding can be taken outside to air out and or aired out with fans but what a mess to clean up.
 As always and in most cases, tile, stone and or ceramic type floors will be just fine after the water is removed with a wet-vac or hours of mopping up, but wood, well, just think about it and the fact this is in the basement, lower level; don’t get me wrong, I love the look of wood flooring!